vkeenan/ai-gateway/README.md

 ## Unmanaged Package Post-Installation Notes

-Don't forget to assign designated users to the `PromptEngineering` permission set!
+Don't forget to assign designated users to the `AI_Gateway` permission set!
 You also need to upload the sample prompts into the `Prompt__c` custom object.
 You can do this in one of two ways:

 ### Loading JSON Sample File